mythril-forge/homebrew-spells/spells/level-1/grease.md

 ---

 ## Description
-Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.
+Slick grease covers surfaces in a 10-foot cube centered on a point within range and turns it into difficult terrain for the duration.

 When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall **prone**.
-A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall **prone**.
+A creature that moves through the area or ends its turn there must also succeed on a Dexterity saving throw or fall **prone**.

 ---

-**Classes:** wizard, artificer (revisited)
+**Classes:** wizard, artificer

 **Sources:** PHB, page 246